olafbooij/ittik/README.md

 <img src="./doc/plots/sparse_vs_dense/sparse_vs_dense.png">

-All scans the Odometry training sets have been processed.
-The discretized raw scan coordinates are available as <a href='http://www.beteuterd.nl/ittik'>gzipped tar file</a>.
-Here you can also find images plotted using the raw scan coordinates colored using the <a href='http://semantic-kitti.org/'>semantic kitti</a> labels.
+All scans the 3D Object detection sets and the Odometry training sets have been processed.
+The discretized raw scan coordinates are made available here:

-The scans for the 3d object detection sets will follow soon.
+  <a href='http://www.beteuterd.nl/ittik/odo_sweep_coordinates.tgz'>Odometry training sets (gzip tar file 3.6GB)</a>.
+  <a href='http://www.beteuterd.nl/ittik/object_sweep_coordinates.tgz'>3D Object detection sets (gzip tar file 2.4 GB)</a>.

+There's also <a href='http://www.beteuterd.nl/ittik/odo_sweep_images'>images plotted using the raw scan coordinates colored</a> using the <a href='http://semantic-kitti.org/'>semantic kitti</a> labels.

+The file format for the scan coordinates is binary in which for each point there's two 16-bit unsigned integer (uint16_t), the first corresponding to the horizontal coordinate and second to the vertical coordinate.
+See e.g. [/src/plot_range_image.cpp](./src/plot_range_image.cpp) to use the coordinates to plot a range image.

-Unfortunately, ITTIK cannot deal with motion corrected point-clouds (yet...).
+Unfortunately, ITTIK cannot deal with KITTI's motion corrected point-clouds (yet...).
 This is for example the case for the Odometry test sets.

 Btw, the code is not that readable (sorry...) and uses some c++20 features (I used GCC 8.3.0 with `-std=c++2a -fconcepts`).